juliusott/uncertainty-buffer/README.md

 # uncertainty-buffer

-Introduce uncertainty sampling based on critic estimates
+Here we introduce a new sampling strategy for buffers in reinforcement learning that is based on critic estimates.

 ## Environment Setup for Conda